 Suppose that a random variable has probability density function

-To compute the probability that takes a value in the interval , you need to integrate the probability density function over that interval:
+In order to compute the probability that takes a value in the interval , we need to integrate the probability density function over that interval:

 Although it is not a probability, the value of the pdf at a given point can be given a straightforward interpretation:where is a small increment.